mkontorovich/asteroids/README.md

 ## Implemented game improvements:

-✅ Added a scoring system, so a high score gets saved after player dies
+✅ Added a scoring system, so a high score gets saved after player dies ✅ Added sound to player every time they fire a shot

 ## Future game improvements to work on by priority (highest to lowest):

 Asteroids and player, when they go off screen, have to spawn on the opposite side
 Title screen with interesting fonts, and instructions on controls
-Implement multiple lives and respawning
+Implement multiple lives and respawning.
+Player has 3 lives in a game session
 Add an explosion effect for the asteroids
 Add acceleration to the player movement
 Make the objects wrap around the screen instead of disappearing